gauravpatil123/applied-machine-learning/README.md

         return model
     ```
-    - Then, took advantage of `transfer learning` by using `EfficientNetB0` as my model.
+    - Took advantage of `transfer learning` by using `EfficientNetB0` as my model.
 Compared the result and explained the difference with the custom model.
     ```python
     # Functionto create the transfer learning CNN classifier model
     def transfer_CNN_model(drop_out_rate, max_pool_size, num_classes,